alexeygrigorev/mlwiki.org/index.php/Laplace_Rule.md

 ---
-title: "Laplace Rule"
 layout: default
 permalink: /index.php/Laplace_Rule
+tags:
+- decision-under-uncertainty
+title: Laplace Rule
 ---

-# Laplace Rule

 ## Laplace Rule
 How to choose an alternative in [Decision Under Uncertainty](Decision_Under_Uncertainty)?
 The Laplace Rule, also called the Principle of Insufficient Reasoning, helps to do that.